スキップする

 • Rabbit = 0.1 DSE

-Further details of DSE ratings for different classes of domestic and non-domestic animals are provided in Tool 12.14.
+Further details of DSE ratings for different classes of domestic and non-domestic animals are provided in tool 12.14.

 Calculating DSEs for your property

-Use the tables in Tool 12.14 to calculate the DSE ratings for the different classes of livestock on your property.
+Use the tables in tool 12.14 to calculate the DSE ratings for the different classes of livestock on your property.
 Bear in mind that your DSEs will vary according to class of animal throughout the year.
 A breeding ewe will have varying DSE rating over the year according to her reproductive status.

 SIGNPOSTS